How to Maximize Your Score in PTE-A Reading Like a Pro!

 Most people don't have a regular reading habit.
 This explains why many who take the PTE-A exam struggle with the Reading Module.
 In this article, we share some useful tips, tricks, and strategies to practice and how to improve the reading score.

 Read at A Normal Speed

-To perform optimally, you should speak at a normal speed, not too fast, not slow.
-You should try and avoid long pauses, and sounds like 'aahs' and 'uhms', both of which can bring your marks down.
+To perform optimally, you should speak at a normal speed, neither too fast, nor slow.
+You should try and avoid long pauses, and sounds like 'aahs' and 'uhms', both of which can bring your PTE Reading score down.